itabara/blog.iulian.co.uk/src/content/post/2008-01-21-The-S-o-l-i-d-Principles.md

 ## Single Responsibility Principle (SRP)

-The principle of SRP is closely aligned with SOC (Separation of Concerns).
+The principle of SRP is closely aligned with [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 It states that every object should only have one reason to change and a single focus of responsibility.
 By adhering to this principle, you avoid the problem of monolithic class design that is the software equivalent of a Swiss army knife.
 By having concise objects, you again increase the readability and maintenance of a system.

 ## Open-Closed Principle (OCP)